fmrico/rep/rep-XXXX.rst

 Complementary specifications
 ----------------------------

-* All computers involved is the use of a mocap systems, included the computer that runs the software provided by the vendor, should be synchronized using ``ntp`` or any other more precise mechanism.
+* All computers involved in mocap systems, including those that run the vendor's software, should be synchronized using ``ntp`` or any other more precise mechanism.
-* It is recommended to use LifeCycle Nodes to implement the mocap system drivers, in order to activate/deactivate the publication of mocap data.
+* It is recommended that LifeCycle Nodes be used to implement the mocap system drivers to activate/deactivate the publication of mocap data.

 Rationale
 =========

-* **Redundant headers in ``mocap_msgs/msg/MarkerArray.msg`` and ``mocap_msgs/msg/RigidBodyArray.msg``**: Timestamps of header in ``*Array.msg`` messages can be diffents of their contents (markers or rigid bodies) for differenciate the capture time and the publication time.
+* **Redundant headers in ``mocap_msgs/msg/MarkerArray.msg`` and ``mocap_msgs/msg/RigidBodyArray.msg``**: Timestamps of headers in ``*Array.msg`` messages can be different to their contents (markers or rigid bodies) to differentiate the capture time and the publication time.
-* **Frames of multiple mocap systems**: It is possible to use more than one mocap system.
-To relate the coordinate positions of the detections of each frame, one global ``mocap`` frame should be chosen (it can match to one of them).
-In this case, the TF publication that connect each mocap system wuth ``mocap`` frame should be mandatory, and the ``frame_id`` of the messages should be of the specific mocap system that produced the detection.
+* **Frames of multiple mocap systems**: It is possible to use more than one mocap system, and we should avoid repeating the same frames (for example, ``map`` or ``base_footprint``) in different branches in the same TF tree.
+To relate the coordinate positions of the detections of each frame, one global ``mocap`` frame should be chosen (it can match one of them).
+In this case, the TF publication that connects each mocap system with the ``mocap`` frame should be mandatory, and the ``frame_id`` of the messages should be of the specific mocap system that produced the detection.

 Reference Implementation
 ========================